dewi-alliance/hotspot-manufacturers/README.md

 ## Submit an Application
  Overview of HIP19 (Manufacturer Approvals)
- Reach out to scott@dewi.org and sophi@dewi.org for KYC requirements
+ Reach out to scott@dewi.org and christina@dewi.org for KYC requirements

 ## Fees in USD (beginning August 2021)
  * HIP19 proposal (administrative costs for application review): $500
  * DeWi KYC: $1500
  * Hardware Audit: if using ECC608 for security: $3000.
  * Hardware Audit: other security implementations: $4000
+ * Hardware Audit: additional fee for indoor and outdoor arriving at the same time: $500

- Please ask sophi@dewi.org or scott@dewi.org for an invoice.
+ Please ask christina@dewi.org or scott@dewi.org for an invoice.

 ## Application Template
  Make a copy of the TEMPLATE.md file in this repository and put it in the same directory, i.e. 0019-third-party-manufacturers/name-of-your-company.md